68 Million AI Crawler Visits Reveal What Drives AI Search Visibility — Plus the Ghost Citation Problem

 About the Author

 Francisco Leon de Vivero is VP of Growth at Growing Search and a global SEO expert with 15+ years of experience across enterprise, ecommerce, and international search.
-He previously led Global SEO Framework at Shopify and has spoken at UnGagged, SEonthebeach, and other international conferences.
+He previously led Global SEO Plan at Shopify and has spoken at UnGagged, SEonthebeach, and other international conferences.

 The goal is not audit sprawl.
 It is translating complex technical issues into prioritized actions that development and marketing teams can actually execute.